This Gangotri to Gomukh trek journey was not only my first solo journey but my first ever travel blog too!

-At that time I had no idea that this 2 day journey – which I completely loathed at times – is going to inject me with a travel bug.
-A bug so troubling and sedating that it led me to quit my job and start travelling for god knows how long.
+At that time I had no idea that this 2-day Gangotri to Gomukh trek – which I completely loathed at times – is going to inject me with a travel bug.
+A bug so troubling and sedating that it led me to quit my job to travel.

 Stay tuned for more awesome journeys!

-On my trip to Gomukh, I saw some of the most dreaded plastic waste material including plastic Coke bottles and instant noodle wrappers.
-At places, huge pile of such non-biodegradable plastic waste was simply lying, god knows since how long.
-I request everyone reading this post – please don’t pollute Himalayas because the very idea of waking up to the bright skies with spectacular views of Himalayas and A RUBBISH DUMP lying next to you, is not very striking.
+On my Gangotri to Gomukh trek, I saw some of the most dreaded plastic waste material including plastic Coke bottles and instant noodle wrappers.
+At places, a huge pile of such non-biodegradable plastic waste was simply lying, god knows since how long.
+I request everyone reading this post – please don’t pollute Himalayas because the very idea of waking up to the bright skies with spectacular views of the Himalayas and A RUBBISH DUMP lying next to you, is not very striking.
 It spoils the freaking view altogether.

 When I was planning to go on this trek was having the same questions, actually a lot more.
 To clarify my doubts I read a ton of blog on Gomukh and then I found this amazing blog with all the information which I was looking for.
 This blog helped me a lot to collect all the necessary items which were required while doing the trek, including money management, places I can camp, and how to get a permit.

 If you visit Uttarakhand, visit us in Jim Corbett

 We are constantly updating COVID – 19 guidelines from World Health Organization and the Local Health Departments.